 And that’s it!
 Afterwards I’ll treat myself to a well earned cup of tea and pop across an email a few weeks later just to congratulate you on married life and thank you for choosing me to be part of your most special day.
 It’s always lovely to hear from my couples and I do of course appreciate it if you’re so kind as to leave a review for me on facebook or google.

-One of my favourite things is also to see your gorgeous wedding photos so if you could let me know the name of your photographer or videographer that would be amazing!
+One of my favourite things as a wedding florist is also to see your gorgeous wedding photos so if you could let me know the name of your photographer or videographer that would be amazing!
 It also means I can then share the images across my social channels and give credit to them.
 It’s so lovely to relive your day all over again!